Anmol-Srv/Bitcoin-Wallet-NodeJS-CLI/README.md

 - `src/commands/list.js`: Lists all wallets.
 - `src/commands/balance.js`: Fetches the balance of a wallet.
 - `src/commands/transactions.js`: Retrieves transaction history.
-- `src/commands/generate.js`: Generates new addresses.
+- `src/commands/generate.js`: Generates new unused addresses.

-## Testing
-Use the Bitcoin Testnet for testing.
-Testnet faucets can provide test bitcoins for your wallets.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.